 The Florida Atlantic University study represents one of the best sources of information to date.
 However, more is needed, including a meta-analysis of the data gathered from many other sources.
 Until then, publicly available cyberbullying statistics paint an incomplete picture of the ongoing issue.

 Despite a lack of consistent publicly or easily-accessible data, a plethora of data from before 2015 can still help shed some valuable light on the issue.
 Past research and statistics reveal where cyberbullying has been and help reflect on why this issue is still a concern today.

 Older data on cyberbullying include the following:

-- Most teenagers (over 80 percent) now use a mobile device regularly, opening them up to new avenues for bullying.
+- Most teenagers (over 80%) now use a mobile device regularly, opening them up to new avenues for bullying.
 (Source: Bullying Statistics)

 - Half of all young adults have experienced cyberbullying in some form.
-A further 10-20 percent reported experiencing it regularly.
+A further 10-20% reported experiencing it regularly.
 (Source: Bullying Statistics)

 - Cyberbullying and suicide may be linked in some ways.
-Around 80 percent of youth that commits suicide have depressive thoughts.
+Around 80% of young people who commit suicide have depressive thoughts.
 Cyberbullying often leads to more suicidal thoughts than traditional bullying.
 (Source: JAMA Pediatrics)

-- A UK survey of more than 10,000 youths discovered that 69 percent reported doing something about abusive online behavior directed toward another person.
-(Source: DoSomething.org)
+- A UK survey of more than 10,000 youths discovered that 60% reported witnessing abusive online behavior directed toward another person.
+(Source: YoungMinds.org)

-- The same U.K. survey also discovered that 71 percent of young adults believe social networks do not do enough to prevent cyberbullying.
+- The same U.K. survey also discovered that 83% of young adults believe social networks do not do enough to prevent cyberbullying.
 (Source: DoSomething.org)